react-boilerplate/react-boilerplate/docs/maintenance/dependency.md

 - Chrome 56.0.2924.87 (64-bit)

 ## :spiral_notepad:  Notes
 1. `react-router` was not updated.
 Thanks to @anuraaga for all his work.
 Ref- #1746
 2. `history` was not updated because of `react-router v3`'s dependency on it.
 Should go away when #1746 is merged.
-3. `cheerio` was not updated because it was breaking the HTML template.
-Pending investigation.
-4. `react-test-renderer` was added as a dev-dependency because enzyme was showing warnings-
+3. `react-test-renderer` was added as a dev-dependency because enzyme was showing warnings-
 > A few deprecation warnings were added in React 15.5.
 This supports the new APIs that React recommends.
 Ref. [#876](https://github.com/airbnb/enzyme/pull/876)
-5. If you see a package-name being repeated, note that the version number of the last occurrence will get precedence.
+4. If you see a package-name being repeated, note that the version number of the last occurrence will get precedence.

 ## :package: Version Diff
 **[0] PATCH UPDATES**